lexay/egs-bot/README.md

 4. Clone the project `git clone https://github.com/lexay/epic_bot.git` to your server.
 5. Make your own locale config in `./config/locales/` if needed.
-6. Adjust the app options in `start.rb` if needed.
+6. Adjust the app options in `app.rb` if needed.
 7. Set the environment variables in the `.env` file in the project root directory, using `.env.template`
 8. Build and deploy with `docker-compose`. [tutorial](https://docs.docker.com/engine/reference/commandline/compose/)